itaki/UbuntuSetup/cursor/install_cursor.md

 1. Check if Cursor is already installed
 2. Determine the current version (if installed)
 3. Check for the latest available version
+4. Prompt for confirmation before installation or update
-4. Install or update Cursor based on user confirmation
+5. Install or update Cursor based on user confirmation
-5. Set up desktop integration and shell aliases
+6. Offer to set up desktop integration and shell aliases

 ## Implementation Details

+### User Interaction

+The script includes several checkpoints to ensure the user is informed and in control:

+1. **Installation/Update Confirmation**:
+   - For new installations: "This is a new installation of Cursor.
+Install Cursor version X.Y.Z?"
+   - For updates: "Cursor version X.Y.Z is currently installed.
+Update to Cursor version A.B.C?"
+   - For reinstallation: "You already have the latest version.
+Would you like to reinstall the current version?"

+2. **Desktop Integration Confirmation**:
+   - For new installations: "Would you like to create a desktop entry for Cursor?"
+   - For updates: "Would you like to refresh the desktop entry for Cursor?"

+3. **Shell Integration Confirmation**:
+   - "Would you like to add a shell alias for Cursor?"

+4. **Launch Confirmation**:
+   - "Would you like to open Cursor now?"

 ### Version Detection